1946 Hamilton, Ontario, municipal election: Mayoral election

 The early campaign was marred by allegations that the Hamilton Municipal Employees' Association, Local 167, donated to Lawrence's campaign.
 It was quickly revealed that the Local's financial secretary, C. P. Goodes, was responsible and was removed from his position upon the circulation of a petition signed by 90% of employees at City Hall.
 The issue was quickly resolved and the union distanced itself from the actions of Goodes following a meeting of their membership.

 The Lawrence campaign was centred on "constructive change" and the mayor's 21-year tenure on council.
 The main issues the mayor ran on were the extension of the franchise to all citizens of legal age, supporting existing social services, extending public ownership over utilities, and the widening of King William Street.

-Clarke's campaign made an issue of Lawrence's political affiliations, running on the importance of an impartial and independent citizen occupying the office of Mayor.
-The Controller promised that his administration would "protect individual rights [and] safeguard our economic assets."
+Clarke's campaign made an issue of Lawrence's pomitical affiliations, running on the importance of an impartial and independent citizen occupying the office of Mayor.
+The controller promised that his administration would "protect individual rights [and] safeguard our economic assets."

 The issue of partisanship proved to be a major point of contention between the candidates and, during a community forum at Westdale Secondary School, Lawrence and Clarke traded barbs over affiliation.
 Clarke argued that "the basic issue at stake is whether we are to have a party-free administration of one dominated by a political party", prompting Lawrence to fire back with "It is well-known to the people of this city where I stand...At least [the C.C.F. is] clean and above board.
 We prepare a program and present it to the electorate; we don't disguise ourselves," a reference to Clarke's own Conservative affiliations.

-On election night, Lawrence and Clarke remained close, with the Mayor's margin over his competitor increasing steadily as returns came in from across the city.
+On election night, Lawrence and Clarke remained close, with the mayor's margin over his competitor increasing steadily as returns came in from across the city.
 At 10:30, Clarke conceded defeat to Lawrence after capturing only Wards One, Two, and Three.